SvenBroeckling/phasesix-rulebook/published/pantheon_en.md

 However, particular places can change the level of faith.
 For example, invocations may be stronger in a large cathedral.
 Areas may perhaps be subject to a curse, or otherwise have a lower faith level.
 The faith level, if it differs from 3, is set by the game master.
 {% endif %}

-### Favor
+### Grace

-As a value, favor represents the relationship between services of the priest and favors of the god.
+As a value, grace represents the relationship between services of the priest and favors of the god.
 The value is 0 at the beginning and can become negative or positive.

-The cost of the favors is subtracted from the favor.
-Favor points can be gained by the priest through godly actions in the game.
+The cost of the favors is subtracted from the grace.
+Grace points can be gained by the priest through godly actions in the game.
 It depends very much on the type of deity, with which the priest can rise in the deity's favor.

 ### Relics

-Relics have a special role in the churches of Tirakan.
+Relics have a special role in the churches.
 They strengthen the bond with the god and help the believer to continue on his path.

 Common relics are objects from the possession of saints, but also bones of them.
-But even a simple object related to the deity can be a low level relic, such as a special stone for Tador.
+But even a simple object related to the deity can be a low level relic, such as a special stone for a diety of stone.
 The character can get to a relic in many different ways, but it always requires a consecration.

 Relics always have a level, which can range from 1 to 6.
 A level 1 relic can be an object that a saint once touched, for example.
 A level 6 relic can be a holy weapon or the bones of a saint.